-Director, Humboldt Current, South America
+Director, Humboldt Current/South America Oceans

 Erica is the regional lead for EDF Oceans’ work in South America in Chile and Peru.
 Both countries’ coastlines are part of the Humboldt Current large marine ecosystem.
 The Humboldt Current is one of the most productive fishing grounds in the world and teeming with biodiversity.
 Erica and her team are working to put in place sustainable fisheries management in both Chile and Peru, ensuring more fish in the water, more food on the plate and more prosperous fishing communities.